Probate costs – including obtaining the grant of probate and administering of the estate.

 It usually takes between one to four months to obtain a grant of probate for a simple estate and between six and twelve months to complete the administration.

-Complex estates can take longer than this.
+Complex or taxable estates can take longer than this.

 Good to know

 The Law Society suggest that a simple estate should be able to be administered for a fee between 1-3% of the value of the estate, and that complex or contentious estates are likely to attract fees in excess of 3% of that value.